jtilly/taoR/README.md

 Sys.setenv("PETSC_ARCH"="...")
 install_github("jtilly/taoR")
 ```
+Note that taoR copies the PETSc binary into the R package directory.
+Therefore, `PETSC_DIR` and `PETSC_ARCH` only need to be set temporarily during the package installation.

 ## Example
 We minimize the objective function `(x[1] - 3) ^ 2 + (x[2] + 1) ^ 2` with respect to `x`.
 The syntax is similar to R's `optim` function.